 It rose back in the 13th century, and the most famous inhabitant of the castle pop in after a few centuries.
 A 15th-century rebellious robber and knight assassinated a top-ranking official in Vienna and fled to this castle.
 Erazem kept on making mischief and attacked Habsburg estates and killed the kinsmen of the Austrian emperor.

 The Soca River valley has towering trees, peaks, lakes, and rivers with 1000 shades of lush greens.
 You may travel a bit ahead of the West, and it is worth a long drive.
 You will witness the emerald color of Soca River when you drive down Soca Valley.

 When you drive to the other side and go towards Bovec from Soca River, you may want to stop at several bridges to see this emerald river from different angles.
 It sometimes looks clear and wide, sometimes intense green, and narrow.

 It is yet another UNESCO World Heritage Site in Slovenia.
 It is a lot fascinating and famous.
 You can quickly discover the world heritage of the region here with shafts opening to the tourists and a beautiful museum in the castle.

 Gewerkenegg Castle, which dates back to the 16th century, is located uphill off the town center.
-Visit this beautiful building which has been transformed into a museum.
+Visit this beautiful building that has been transformed into a museum.
 The team will answer all the queries you have in mind.
 They will accompany your visit and offer all the documents you need.
 You will also visit the sections about mining, mercury, lace culture, war history, and industry.
 The droplets of Mercury were found in Anthony’s Shaft dug in the 16th century.

 Maribor and Ptuj